 Firm that scores high in Market Commonality and low in Resource Similarity is one that serves same market needs as the focal firm, but with the use of different resources.
 Such firms are found in the Quadrant 2 of the graph.
 These firms are the indirect competitors or substitutes.
 They satisfies similar needs with the use of different resource or technology.
 For example - Kodak and Sony.
 Camera may be used to take picture with film based technology using mechanical capabilities or similar picture can be taken using camera based on digital technology.
 Kodak is a film based technology camera uses mechanical capabilities, whereas Sony is digital technology based camera uses electronic capabilities.

 Firm that scores low on both dimensions is one that serves different market and uses different resources than the focal firm.
 Such firms are entirely outside the competitive set at present, although this could change in future as the firms change their positions.
 Such firms are found in the Quadrant 3 of the graph.
 These firms are not the competitors of the focal firm.

-Competitor analysis helps an organisation to identify opportunities for and threats to the organisation from the competitive industrial environment.
+Competitor analysis helps an organization to identify opportunities for and threats to the organization from the competitive industrial environment.
 Competitor analysis is an assessment of the strengths and weaknesses of current and potential competitors.
-It is an essential component of corporate strategy; while formulating organisation's strategy, managers must consider the competitor organisations' strategies.
+It is an essential component of corporate strategy; while formulating organization's strategy, managers must consider the competitor organisations' strategies.

 Competitor Analysis can be defined as the analysis of data and information about competitors to generate intelligence that is useful in strategic decision making.